felekebeamlak-del/stat_capstone/README.md

 # stat_capstone
-# this is capstone project abot xyz at bacummen
+# this is a capstone project abot retail price at bacummen.
+It has summerized and analysed the data.
-# This Desalegn I am joining the group